ritomsonowal/project-automation/README.md

 # project-automation
 Automate the steps involved in initialising a new project
+---
+This project was created using simple shell scripting and requests module in python3.
+It uses the **[GitHub REST API v3](https://developer.github.com/v3/)** for authentication of user and creation of new repository.

 ## CONFIGURATION:
 1. Depending on which shell you are using modify either **~/.bashrc** or **~/.zshrc** file.
 If you don’t have any idea about this, just go for the **~/.bashrc** file.